 Interesting Facts: French fries are not French!
-They were introduced to the American soldiers during World War one by Belgian soldiers who spoke French.
+Belgian soldiers who spoke French introduced them to the American soldiers during World War One.

 The scenery on both sides of the tunnel was stunning, but the sudden change of weather was dramatic.
-On the Italian side, it was sunny and warm, then on the French side is was cloudy, and snow was still covering the forest.
+On the Italian side, it was sunny and warm; on the French side, it was cloudy, and snow was still covering the trees.

-On the way down from the mountains, we had to stop at a small town to repair the windshield wipers.
-They decided to stop in the middle of a rainstorm.
+On the way down from the mountains, we had to stop at the small town of Grenoble to repair the windshield wipers, which decided to break down in the middle of a rainstorm.

-Other than this forced stop for car repairs, we zipped through this region of France and didn't see a lot.
+Besides this forced stop for car repairs, we zipped through this region of France and didn't see much.

 Interesting Facts: The word “Salut” is used as a greeting and as a goodbye.

-After this small mountain detour, we headed back to the coast to visit Marseilles, Nice, and Monaco.
+After this small mountain detour, we headed to the coast to visit Marseilles, Nice, and Monaco.

-I loved the terraced homes and the beaches in Monaco and enjoyed the modern buildings in Nice.
+I loved Monaco's terraced homes and beaches and enjoyed the modern buildings in Nice.